reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 ## Tuesday 17th June: Satelite session organised by the "Liquid surface scattering working group"
 **15:00-117:00 (UK), 16:00-18:00 (Europe), 10:00-12:00 (US East coast), 00:00-02:00 (18th June, Australia East coast):**

-- Scientific talk: Chen Shen Liquid surface scattering at Petra III
+- Scientific talk: **Chen Shen, 'Liquid surface scattering at Petra III'**

 **Abstract:** Chen will present the beamline P08 of PETRA III.
 The beamline has three main setups: a six circle diffractometer, the Langmuir trough GID setup, and the Uni-Kiel owned LISA liquid surface diffractometer.
 He will also talk in details the recent news from our Langmuir trough GID setup and GIXOS - pseudo reflectivity method.
 - Discussion on matters relating to X-ray Scattering from liquid interfaces